Introduction to Linux kernel Character Device Drivers

 ...

-The numbers are major device numbers and the names are registered by the character device drivers associated with each of them.
+The numbers on the left are the major device numbers and the strings on the

 $ stat /boot/vmlinuz-6.5.0-5-amd64